mikeifyoufindme/mikeifyoufindme/README.md

 - 👀 I’m interested in A.I
 - 🌱 I’m currently learning A.I and Machine Learning
 - 💞️ I’m looking to collaborate on anything related to A.I and Machine Learning
-- 📫 How to reach me via Discord: MikeyMike#8753
+- 📫 How to reach me via Discord: Mykull | Pixl Networks#9999

 <!---
 mikeifyoufindme/mikeifyoufindme is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.